php-webdriver/php-webdriver/README.md

     RemoteWebDriver::create($host, $desired_capabilities);
     ```

 * See https://code.google.com/p/selenium/wiki/DesiredCapabilities for more details.

-## RUN UNIT TESTS
+## Changelog

-To run unit tests simply run:

-    ./vendor/bin/phpunit -c ./tests

-Note: For the functional test suite, a running selenium server is required.
+For latest changes see [CHANGELOG.md](CHANGELOG.md) file.

 ## MORE INFORMATION